number000000/CSE151A-MachineLearning-TeamProject/Milestone 4/README.md

 1. Naive Bayes: Naive Bayes is a good model for classication task, and we are trying to classify rice base on features, which is appropriate.

 ## Conclusion
 The model currently perform well, with above 93% accuracy on testing data.
+The model's test accuracy is a bit better than the previous one, which show that SVM can perform better in this classification task.
+To improve, we will try to use Naive Bayes in our final model to try to make better metrics.